-In the second part of this two-part series, we will continue looking at some creative ways that basic cardio equipment can be re-purposed for strength-training exercises, as well as what you can do with cables, mats, the walls and even your own body weight.
+In the second part of this two-part series, we continue looking at creative ways to re-purpose basic cardio equipment for strength-training exercises, as well as what you can do with cables, mats, the walls and even your own body weight.
 Stay tuned!

 Brought to you by: Integrated Fitness

 Did you know?
 Hollyburn is continuously developing relationships with corporate partners, like Integrated Fitness, to provide value-added services and discounts that are exclusive to residents.
 Check out all the deals here.

 Looking for an apartment for rent?
 Sign up to receive project updates, new, and exclusive insights about our rentals. 👇